Foods You Can or Can't Eat When You Have Diverticulitis

 The truth is that few studies have looked at what foods are good or bad for diverticulitis, and none have found evidence supporting the need to avoid certain foods.
 In fact, a 2008 study published in the Journal of the American Medical Association found that nut, corn, and popcorn consumption did not increase the risk of diverticulitis.
 That being said, each person is unique, and certain foods—particularly foods high in fiber and residues—may still trigger diverticulitis attacks some people.
 This has lead to mixed advice on what should and shouldn't be eaten.

-Foods to Eat and Foods to Avoid With Diverticulitis
+Foods to Eat and Foods to Avoid With Acute Diverticulitis

 Foods to Eat (Liquids and Low Fiber)